binance/binance-api-postman/README.md

 - You've selected parameters for which no value was passed.
 If you aren't using a parameter, uncheck it.

 ### Error: `Mandatory parameter 'xxxx' was not sent, was empty/null, or malformed.`

-## Is Postman safe to use
-We suggest users to develop their own application to work with Binance API.
-However Postman is a good tool for those who want to easily experience APIs.
-These best pratices are recommended:
 Your request is missing a parameter that the API requires.
 Please refer to the API documentation, and pass all mandatory parameters in your requests.

-- Don't use collections from distrust channel.
-- Review the json file before using it.
-- Don't use if any code that you don't understand.
-- Make sure that withdrawals are not enabled on your API keys.
-- Delete API key after use.
 ### How can I debug a request, or find the URL it uses?
 - Open the Postman console `(CMD/CTRL + ALT + C)`.
 Each request will print out its parameters and URL.
 - To debug, edit your `Pre-request` scripts.